friendly-bits/POSIX-arrays/README.md

 </details>

 ## Details
-- The arrays can hold strings that have any characters in them, including whitespaces and newlines.
+- The arrays can hold strings that have any characters in them, including whitespaces, single and double quotation marks and newlines.
 - For indexed arrays, indices start at 0.
 - As is default for shells, if you request a value corresponding to an index or to a key that has not been set previously, the functions output an empty string and do not return an error.
 - Similarly, if you request a value from an array that has not been created, the functions output an empty string and do not return an error.